 Manufacturing, wholesale trade, and construction are also popular targets, as are transportation and public utilities; finance, insurance and real estate; the services industry, and retail trade.

 9. Saudi Arabia Is the Most Targeted Country

 When it comes to countries that are targeted, Saudi Arabia takes the top spot.
 The Middle Eastern country’s citizens received a malicious email every 118 emails.
-Israel and Austria aren’t far behind, with 1 in 122 emails and 1 in 128 emails, respectively.
-South Africa and Serbia round out the top 5 with 1 in 131 and 1 in 137, respectively.
+Israel and Austria aren’t far behind, with one in 122 emails and one in 128 emails, respectively.
+South Africa and Serbia round out the top five with one in 131 and one in 137, respectively.

-Meanwhile, U.S. targeted users are hit by an malicious email rate of 1 in 674, and the U.K. has a rate of 1 in 255.
-Japanese users enjoy the lowest number of phishing emails, with a 1 in 905 rate.
+Meanwhile, U.S. targeted users are hit by a malicious email rate of one in 674, and the U.K. has a rate of one in 255.
+Japanese users enjoy the lowest number of phishing emails, with a one in 905 rate.